Harman-Ising Productions: Hugh Harman Productions and later careers

-In 1946, the company went back in business by offering a deal at United Artists which had no animation presence whatsoever.
-By 1951, Harman and Ising were back together and making industrial and commercial films such as the 1951 film Good Wrinkles made for Sunsweet prunes.
-Harman also freelanced to write the 1954 Woody Woodpecker Cartoon Convict Concerto for his former colleague Walter Lantz.
+After Hugh produced The Littlest Angel with Coronet Films, a new Harman-Ising studio was created and went on making industrial and commercial films such as the 1951 film Good Wrinkles for Sunsweet prunes.
+Harman also freelanced to write the 1954 Woody Woodpecker cartoon Convict Concerto for his former colleague Walter Lantz.

 In 1960, Harman-Ising produced a pilot episode for a made for TV cartoon series titled The Adventures of Sir Gee Whiz on the Other Side of the Moon.
-The unsold pilot for the never produced series was profiled on episode 6 of Cartoon Dump.
-Rudy Ising was the voice of Sir Gee Whiz.
+The unsold pilot for the unproduced series was profiled on episode 6 of Cartoon Dump.
+Ising was the voice of Sir Gee Whiz.
 After Gee-Whiz, both Harman and Ising retired from their careers in animation.